-The types of tea available to a new tea drinker can get a little bit confusing.
-This guide explains the six major tea types as well as a guide to herbal and flavored teas into the mix and it can become overwhelming.
+The tea types available to a new tea drinker can get a little bit confusing.
+This guide explains the six major tea types as well as a guide to herbal and flavored tea.
+So many choices!

 The four basic facts you need to know about tea:

 - There are six main styles of tea from the Camellia sinensis plant: green, yellow, white, oolong, black, and pu-erh.
 The difference is in the way they are processed or manufactured.

 - Herbal teas are called tisanes and are not considered tea in the context of this definition.